cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-domain.md

 Greeplum Database assumes that `CHECK` constraints' conditions are immutable, that is, they will always give the same result for the same input value.
 This assumption is what justifies examining `CHECK` constraints only when a value is first converted to be of a domain type, and not at other times.
 (This is essentially the same as the treatment of table `CHECK` constraints.)

 An example of a common way to break this assumption is to reference a user-defined function in a `CHECK` expression, and then change the behavior of that function.
-Greenplum Database does not disallow that, but it will not notice if there are stored values of the domain type that now violate the `CHECK` constraint.
+Cloudberry Database does not disallow that, but it will not notice if there are stored values of the domain type that now violate the `CHECK` constraint.
 That would cause a subsequent database dump and restore to fail.
 The recommended way to handle such a change is to drop the constraint (using `ALTER DOMAIN`), adjust the function definition, and re-add the constraint, thereby rechecking it against stored data.

 ## Examples